Following a hike in personal effects claims, travel insurance specialist offers advice to consumers planning an overseas spending spree this Christmas

 Depending on where in the world you are doing your Christmas shopping, there may be limits on how much you can bring back without paying tax.
 If you are travelling to a country outside of the European Union (EU), for example, you can bring back goods worth up to £390 per person without having to pay tax and/or duty.
 If you bring in any single item worth more than your allowance, you must pay duty and/or tax on the full item value, not just the value above the allowance.
 However, if you are returning to the UK from an EU country you can bring in an unlimited amount of most goods.

 To view EssentialTravel.co.uk's Christmas Shopping Q&A in full, go here

 Established in 2001, Essential Travel is one of the UK's leading online travel essentials companies.
 Since 2002, we've protected over 5 million holidaymakers with our fully-comprehensive, competitively-priced travel insurance, as well as providing priority access to the most sought after car parks, hotels and lounges at all major airports across the UK.

-Essential Travel is now part of Thomas Cook UK & Ireland.
+Essential Travel is now part of Holiday Extras.